Lego Super Heroes: Lego Dimensions

 The crossover toys-to-life game Lego Dimensions developed by Traveller's Tales features content based on the original The Lego Movie and The Lego Batman Movie.
 A "Starter Pack" includes an additional level that recreates the events of the original film and adds Wyldstyle as a playable character.
 Additional "Fun packs" add Emmet, Benny, Bad Cop and Unikitty as playable characters.
 A "story pack" offers an extended six-level story campaign retelling the events of The Lego Batman Movie, and includes a playable Robin and Batgirl.
 Additional "Fun packs" add Excalibur Batman as a playable character.

 The Lego Batman Movie Game

 Based on The Lego Batman Movie, Warner Bros.
 Interactive Entertainment released the endless-runner game coinciding with the release of the film.
 It was released for Android and iOS.

 Lego DC Super-Villains

 The fourth video game based on the Lego DC Super Heroes line, titled Lego DC Super-Villains was released in October 2018.
 Unlike the Lego Batman trilogy, this is the first Lego video game to focus entirely on villains of the DC Universe, similar to the villain levels featured in Lego Batman: The Videogame.
 The macOS version of the game was released by Feral Interactive in July 2019.

+Lego Batman: Legacy of the Dark Knight

+A fifth major title based on the Lego DC Super Heroes line, Lego Batman: Legacy of the Dark Knight, was announced on 19 August 2025 with a 2026 release date.